justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 ## Key Take Aways
 Throughout this project my main key takeaways were that
 - Collaboration empowers individuals, enabling them to discover superior solutions by leveraging diverse perspectives and insights from the data.
 - Data analysis extends beyond merely identifying variables.
-While a good analysis yields solutions, a great analysis demonstrates its impact and connects to tangible business value.
+While a good analysis yields solutions, a great analysis demonstrates its impact and connects it to a tangible business value.
 - Cultivating a sense of curiosity is paramount in data analysis.
 Embracing curiosity allows us to derive meaningful insights from our solutions, encouraging deeper exploration of the data and uncovering novel and unexpected solutions.
 Staying curious throughout the analysis process motivates us to explore uncharted territories and unlocks valuable discoveries we may not have initially considered.